Zach Thompson (American football)

 Zachary Kenneth Thompson (born January 18, 1991) is an American professional football outside linebacker.
 He played college football for the Wake Forest Demon Deacons.
 He was signed by the New York Jets as an undrafted free agent in 2014.

-Early years
+Early life

 Thompson attended Stone Bridge High School in Ashburn, Virginia.
 In high school, he played for his father, Mickey Thompson, who played at the University of Virginia.
 In 2008, he was selected to the All-Met first-team and was selected to the Class 5A all-state first-team as a defensive lineman.
 He was selected to the All-Liberty District first-team in both positions as a tight end and defensive end.
 He was selected to the Washington Post Loudoun All-Extra team in back to back seasons in 2007 and 2008.

 College career

 In his junior season, he was named as the ACC Defensive Lineman of the Week after recording 12 tackles against Army on September 24, 2012.
 He finished college with a total of 153 Tackles, 10 Sacks, 2 Interceptions and 2 Forced fumbles.